DOVERE / AVERE BISOGNO DI / MI SERVE / BISOGNA

 HOW TO USE THE VERB ” SERVIRE“

-And, it is not over, as wordy as they are, Italians have another way to express a need which implies the verb servire.
-The use of servire does not vary from the one of avere
+It is not over.
+As wordy as they are, Italians have another way to express a need that implies the verb servire.
+The use of servire does not vary from the one of avere bisogno di.

 - Mi serve + singular noun → mi serve una mozzarella di bufala per fare la pizza napoletana – I need a bufala mozzarella to make a Neapolitan pizza